dsccommunity/ActiveDirectoryCSDsc/README.md

 - **AdcsOcspExtension**: This resource can be used to configure OCSP URI extensions on a Certificate Authority after the feature has been installed on the server.
-- **AdcsAiaExtension**: This resource can be used to configure OCSP URI extensions on a Certificate Authority after the feature has been installed on the server.
+- **AdcsAiaExtension**: This resource can be used to configure AIA URI extensions on a Certificate Authority after the feature has been installed on the server.